-Emergency care recording
+Emergency care recording.

 Due to the nature of emergency care areas, multiple staff members from emergency care area and from outside emergency care areas need to exchange information.
 This information has to be captured and recorded to ensure consistency and coordination of services with higher levels of care.
 When a hospital provides emergency care, the emergency room registers usually include all patients receiving care, their arrival and departure times, conclusions at the termination of treatment, patient's condition at disposition, patient's destination at disposition, and any follow-up care instructions.
 Reading and recording time might seem to be an easy process, yet, in some instances, emergency care staff members may rely on various sources to know the time.
 These sources might be their own watches, computer clocks, digital watches, or even mobile phones.
 If these sources are not calibrated, it might lead to a difference in reading and recording times.
-This is of special importance in healthcare and definitely in emergency care areas.
-Hospitals are to develop a uniform recording process for emergency care services.
+This is of special importance in healthcare and definitely in emergency care services.
 The record includes at least the following: